Jeet Thayil: Writing career

 His first novel, Narcopolis (2012), is set mostly in Bombay in the 1970s and '80s, and sets out to tell the city's secret history, when opium gave way to new cheap heroin.
 Thayil has said he wrote the novel: "to create a kind of memorial, to inscribe certain names in stone.
 As one of the characters [in Narcopolis] says, it is only by repeating the names of the dead that we honour them.
 I wanted to honour the people I knew in the opium dens, the marginalised, the addicted and deranged, people who are routinely called the lowest of the low; and I wanted to make some record of a world that no longer exists, except within the pages of a book."

 His other novels include The Book of Chocolate Saints (2017), Low (2020), and Names of the Women (2021).
 Thayil spent five years writing an 800-page draft of Narcopolis, and then split the draft into the 300-page Narcopolis and his later novels The Book of Chocolate Saints and Low.
+The three novels form what Thayil sees as "Bombay Trilogy".

 His poetry collections include Gemini (1992), Apocalypso (1997), English (2004), These Errors Are Correct (2008), and Collected Poems (2015).
 In 2016, he was the Arts Queensland Poet-In-Residence.

 Thayil is the editor of the Bloodaxe Book of Contemporary Indian Poets (Bloodaxe, UK, 2008), 60 Indian Poets (Penguin India, 2008) and a collection of essays, Divided Time: India and the End of Diaspora (Routledge, 2006).
 His poetry is included in Anthology of Contemporary Indian Poetry (United States, 2015).

 He is the author of the libretto for the opera Babur in London, commissioned by the UK-based Opera Group with music by the Zürich-based British composer Edward Rushton.
 The world premiere of Babur took place in Switzerland in 2012, followed by tours to the United Kingdom (performed at theatres in London and Oxford) and India.
 At the work's core is an exploration about the complexities of faith and multiculturalism in modern-day Britain.
 Its action hinges on an imagined encounter between a group of religious fundamentalists and the ghost of Babur, who challenges their plans for a suicide strike.